anthony-pardo/book-tracker/spec.md

 # Specifications for the Sinatra Assessment

 Specs:
-- [x] Use Sinatra to build the app
+- [x] Use Sinatra to build the app - Built using Sinatra
-- [x] Use ActiveRecord for storing information in a database
+- [x] Use ActiveRecord for storing information in a database - Uses ActiveRecord
-- [x] Include more than one model class (e.g. User, Post, Category)
+- [x] Include more than one model class (e.g. User, Post, Category) - Has a User and Book model
-- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+- [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts) - User has many books
-- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) - Book belongs to User
-- [x] Include user accounts with unique login attribute (username or email)
+- [x] Include user accounts with unique login attribute (username or email) - User has unique username
 - [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations